levibostian/ExpressjsBlanky/docs/SECURITY.md

 - The API runs on the latest LTS version of Nodejs to keep the security patches up-to-date.
 Npm packages are monitored automatically on GitHub so when security patches are updated on dependencies, the code base automatically will deploy a new version once a GitHub pull request is merged by someone on the team.
 - The API application uses a Redis backed brute force npm module to prevent spamming of the application as best as we can.
 This method is mostly to protect endpoints that send emails which cost money.
 At this time, we are not setup to run behind any DDOS protection such as CloudFlare.
 - The API has a full test suite written against it to decrease the chances of security holes found within the endpoints.

+# Kubernetes

+### Using secrets for all private data

+[Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) are the most secure way to store private information such as passwords or API keys for a running application in a kubernetes cluster.

+All files, environment variables, or other information that needs to be stored securely is provided to a running application in k8s through secrets.
+This means the the built Docker containers for our running application does not have any secrets compiled inside of it.

+### Separate roles for everyone that communicate with k8s API

+Each person who performs requests against the k8s cluster have specific permissions for what they can and cannot do to the cluster.
+Setting up separate permissions for every user (including the CI server) is better then giving everyone default admin access.

+### Separate roles for every application running in the cluster

+Applications running in a cluster are able to call the k8s cluster API to perform actions.
+You can think of it like an application is like a user who can create secrets, list Ingress rules, etc on the cluster.

+Each application running in this cluster has been assigned a [ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) with specific roles assigned which specifies the exact permissions the application has on the cluster.

+### Test cluster with clusterlint tool

+There is a handy tool, [clusterlint](https://github.com/digitalocean/clusterlint) that you can run against the k8s cluster to find ways to improve the security of the cluster.
+This tool has been executed and (at least at this time of writing), the lint tool did not find any important errors that need addressed.

+### Resource limits set on all deployments

+[Resource requests/limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) is important to set on all running applications of your service.
+This is because without limits set, your running applications can consume as much resources as it wants which could result in a DDOS attack.

+The `clusterlint` tool is a great way to find applications that you do not yet have resource limits set for.

+### Installing trusted applications from trusted sources

+There are applications that are running on the k8s cluster that we did not create.
+Example: [cert-manager](https://cert-manager.io/).
+The cluster has tried to only install applications that are popular which prove they are stable and trusted.
+Also, they are installed through stable/official Helm repositories or k8s manifests from the GitHub repositories of the projects.
+This helps trust that we are only installing trusted applications through trusted installation methods.